nais/salsa/README.md

 ## Usage

-In the examples below we are also using 3 other `required` actions:
+In the examples below we are also using 2 other `required` actions:

 * Action to [check out of repository](https://github.com/actions/checkout)
 * Action for Google Cloud credentials to establishes [authentication](https://github.com/google-github-actions/auth) to Google Cloud

+Not `required`:

 * Action to build and push [Docker images](https://github.com/docker/build-push-action)

 ### Git context